This Bran Muffins recipe makes sweet, moist, fiber-packed muffins that are freezer-friendly so you can enjoy fresh muffins whenever.

 - 1 cup bran flakes cereal

-- In a small sauce pan boil water then add baking soda.
+- In a small saucepan or in a microwave-safe bowl using a microwave, boil the water, then add the baking soda.
 Set aside to cool.

-- In a large bowl, cream sugar and shortening together until fluffy.
+- In a large bowl, cream sugar and shortening until fluffy.
 Add eggs and mix well.
-Then mix in buttermilk until combine.
+Stir in buttermilk.

-- In another large bowl mix bran flakes and bran.
-Pour cold baking soda water over cereals and toss.
+- In another large bowl, combine bran flakes and bran cereal.
+Pour the cooled baking soda water over the cereals and toss gently.

-- Lastly, mix cereal mixture into buttermilk mixture.
+- Fold the cereal mixture into the buttermilk mixture.
 Mix until blended.

 Notes